 The Venture Leaders Cleantech kick-off event, held on August 27 at EPFL, gave 10 selected startups an opportunity to exchange ideas, share experiences from their entrepreneurial journeys, and present their Cleantech solutions.
 The session concluded with a vote to elect the team captains: Estelle Clerc from Cellx and Murielle Schreck from qCella.

-CellX Biosolutions AG: Novel bacterial solutions for industrial pollution treatment
+CellX Biosolutions AG: Biosolutions for destruction of persistent pollution

-eightinks AG (8inks): Building the next generation of lithium-ion batteries.
+eightinks AG: Building the next generation of lithium-ion batteries.

 Existing battery manufacturing solutions limit throughput, efficiency and cell performance.
 They can't keep up with the rising demand and requirements for better, cost-effective batteries.
 8inks of...
 Read more